Robust Elicitable Functionals: Choice of scoring function

 Furthermore, it holds that $F^{-1}(\alpha) = G^{-1}(\alpha G(\bar{x}))$, and $\E[Y] = \frac{\int^{\bar{x}}_0 x g(x) dx}{F(\bar{x})}$, whenever $Y \ge 0$ $\P$-a.s..

 In the examples below, we consider right truncated exponential losses.
-In particular, we truncate each exponential to it's 95\% quantile i.e. we set the truncation point to $\bar{x} := F^{-1}(0.95)$, where $F^{-1}$ is the quantile function of the exponential.
+In particular, we truncate each exponential to its 95\% quantile i.e. we set the truncation point to $\bar{x} := F^{-1}(0.95)$, where $F^{-1}$ is the quantile function of the exponential distribution.
 This corresponds to retaining 95\% of the support of the exponential distribution.
 We denote the above described distribution by TExp$(\lambda)$, where $\lambda$ is the parameter of the original exponential distribution.

-\begin{example}[Murphy diagrams for the mean] We consider the mean functional and its REF with the $b$-homogeneous scoring functions given in \Cref{prop: hom mean}. \Cref{fig:mean_beta_truncexp_b} displays the REF with varying uncertainty tolerances $\ep$ between $0$ and $0.5$, for the $\text{Beta}( \text{shape 1}=2, \text{shape 2}=2)$\footnote{Here we use the convention that Beta($a$, $b$) has density $f(x) = \frac{\Gamma(a + b)}{\Gamma(a)\Gamma(b)} x^{a-1} (1-x)^{b-1}$, where $\Gamma(\cdot)$ is the Gamma function.} baseline distribution in the left panel of the figure and the TExp(2) baseline distribution in the right panel.
-We observe that for the Beta distribution, for each $\ep$, the REF is increasing in the homogeneity degree $b$ and converges to the value 0.5, that is the mean of the Beta distribution.
-Furthermore, for fixed $b$, the larger the $\ep$, the smaller the REF.
-In particular, the REF is always less than the baseline mean.
-This is not observed in the right panel, which displays the REF for the TExp(2) distribution, where the REF is always greater than the baseline mean of 0.4.
-Moreover, for each $\ep$ the REF is increasing in the homogeneity degree $b$, and for fixed $b$ the REF is ordered in $\ep$.
+\begin{example}[Murphy diagrams for the mean] We consider the mean functional and its REF, the REF mean, with the $b$-homogeneous scoring functions given in \Cref{prop: hom mean} for the Beta distribution.
+Here we use the convention that Beta($\beta_1$, $\beta_2$) has density $f(x) = \frac{\Gamma(\beta_1 + \beta_2)}{\Gamma(\beta_1)\Gamma(\beta_2)} x^{\beta_1-1} (1-x)^{\beta_2-1}$, where $\Gamma(\cdot)$ is the Gamma function. \Cref{fig:mean_beta_truncexp_b} displays the REF mean with varying uncertainty tolerances $\ep$ between $0$ and $0.5$, for the $\text{Beta}(\beta_1 =2, \beta_2 =2)$ baseline distribution in the left panel of the figure and the TExp($2$) baseline distribution in the right panel.
+We observe that for the Beta distribution, for each $\ep$, the REF mean is increasing in the homogeneity degree $b$ and converges to the value 0.5, that is the mean of the Beta distribution.
+Furthermore, for fixed $b$, the larger the $\ep$, the smaller the REF mean.
+In particular, the REF mean is always less than the baseline mean.
+This is not observed in the right panel, which displays the REF mean for the TExp($2$) distribution, where the REF mean is always greater than the baseline mean of $0.4$.
+Moreover, for each $\ep$ the REF mean is increasing in the homogeneity degree $b$, and for fixed $b$ the REF mean is ordered in $\ep$.
 Therefore, we observe that depending on the underlying distribution the REFs can be greater or smaller than the baseline mean.

 \Cref{fig:mean_beta_truncexp_b} also indicates that there is a trade-off between $\ep$ and $b$, indicating that the choice of tolerance $\ep$ should be influenced by the homogeneity degree $b$ of the scoring function.